Pedro Morales: Personal life and death

-His mother Teodora was a businesswoman, who continued to advise him on economic decisions throughout his life.
-Morales met Karen Johnson in 1965, when she attended an event at Long Beach where he was performing.
+Morales' mother Teodora was a businesswoman, who continued to advise him on economic decisions throughout his life.
+He met Karen Johnson in 1965, when she attended an event at Long Beach where he was performing.
 They dated for five years, with her working as a teacher while his career often took him abroad to other states and countries.
 The couple married in 1972, in a small ceremony held at Puerto Rico which was only attended by family and the judge, continuing this relationship throughout his wrestling career and afterwards.
 The couple had a son, Pedro Morales Jr. born in 1974.
 Due to the nature of his work, Morales had lived in over a dozen cities throughout his career, including some time in Japan.
-However, when his son was about to start kindergarten, the family bought a house in central New Jersey.
+However, when his son was about to start kindergarten, the family bought a house in Central New Jersey.
 His wife began working at Avenel Street Elementary School.
 The resources gathered in the industry were reinvested in "stocks, bonds and properties" which allowed them to capitalize in the long term.